-On the day of inspection, we collected 30 CQC comment cards filled in by patients and spoke with six other patients.
+On the day of inspection, we collected 43 CQC comment cards filled in by patients.

-During the inspection we spoke with one dentist, one specialist orthodontist, the lead dental nurse, one dental nurse, two trainee dental nurses, one company compliance manager and the practice manager.
+During the inspection we spoke with the principal dentist, three dental nurses, the dental hygienist, the receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.